openstack/ironic-inspector/README.rst

     runs.
 ``extra_hardware``
     stores the value of the 'data' key returned by the ramdisk as a JSON encoded string in a Swift object.
+The plugin will also attempt to convert the data into a format usable by introspection rules.
+If this is successful then the new format will be stored in the 'extra' key.
+The 'data' key is then deleted from the introspection data, as unless converted it's assumed unusable by introspection rules.

 Refer to CONTRIBUTING.rst_ for information on how to write your own plugin.